Vincent-HKUSTGZ/FragFake/README.md

 ## Model Fine-tuning

 All model fine-tuning in this repository is performed using [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory), a comprehensive framework for fine-tuning large language models.
 Please refer to the LLaMA-Factory documentation for detailed instructions on setting up and running the fine-tuning process.

-### Fine-tuning Process

-1. Prepare the training dataset in the conversation format using `clean_instruction_create_format.py`
-2. Use LLaMA-Factory to fine-tune the model of your choice
-3. Evaluate the fine-tuned model using the appropriate test script

-## Evaluation Metrics

-The evaluation scripts measure:
-1. **Classification Accuracy**: Ability to identify whether an image has been modified
-2. **Object Localization**: Precision in identifying which objects were modified